reltyr/Pingy/README.md

 ## Support

-If you encounter any issues or have suggestions, please open an issue on the [GitHub Repository](https://github.com/reltyr/pingy/issues).
+If you encounter any issues or have suggestions, please open an issue on the [GitHub Repository](https://github.com/reltyr/pingy/issues) or contact me on [Discord](https://discord.com/users/731848326999441440).

 ---